KrishnaswamyLab/ImageFlowNet/README.md

 ## Citation

 ```
+@inproceedings{liu2025imageflownet,
+  title={ImageFlowNet: Forecasting Multiscale Trajectories of Disease Progression with Irregularly-Sampled Longitudinal Medical Images},
+  author={Liu, Chen and Xu, Ke and Shen, Liangbo L and Huguet, Guillaume and Wang, Zilong and Tong, Alexander and Bzdok, Danilo and Stewart, Jay and Wang, Jay C and Del Priore, Lucian V and Krishnaswamy, Smita}
+  booktitle={ICASSP 2025-2025 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP)},
+  year={2025},
+  organization={IEEE}
+}

 @article{liu2024imageflownet,
   title={ImageFlowNet: Forecasting Multiscale Trajectories of Disease Progression with Irregularly-Sampled Longitudinal Medical Images},
   author={Liu, Chen and Xu, Ke and Shen, Liangbo L and Huguet, Guillaume and Wang, Zilong and Tong, Alexander and Bzdok, Danilo and Stewart, Jay and Wang, Jay C and Del Priore, Lucian V and Krishnaswamy, Smita}